 In our last post we looked at how we dipped our toes into digital printing for the first time in 1996, by investing in an Indigo Ominus 50 reel-fed digital press.
 It was a European first and the start of a process that has led the company to where it is today.

-At the time we were a member of a project called the Multimedia Alliance which consisted of the University of Hull, Kingston Communications (KC) and Pentagon Communications, and had been established to look at how to use the internet and telecommunications more effectively.
+At the time, we were a member of a project called the Multimedia Alliance, which consisted of the University of Hull, Kingston Communications (KC) and Pentagon Communications.
+This project was established to look at how to use the internet and telecommunications more effectively.
 A big part of that remit was communication and sending data digitally.

 By sending the file by ISDN we saved … well nothing actually.
 It took around eight hours for the printer to receive it, about twice the time it would have taken the courier to deliver it!
 But that didn’t put us off.
 Like the digital printing press we had acquired the year before, we knew the technology had potential and we wanted to be in on it from the start.

 And so it proved to be.
 Could you imagine your work life now without being able to attach graphics and pictures to an email and hit send?
 No, neither can we!